maxplanck-ie/snakepipes/docs/content/workflows/WGBS.rst

 Aggregate stats will be calculated if user provides at least one bed file with genomic intervals of interest.
 Differential methylation analysis (singleCpG stats) or DMR detection (metilene_out) will only be run if user provides a sample sheet.
 It is possible to rerun the differential methylation analysis multiple times using different sample sheet files at a time (e.g. to specify different sample subsets or different contrasts).
 The name of the sample sheet is appended to the respective result folders (in this case: "example").

-In addition to the FASTQ module results (see :doc:`running_snakePipes`), the workflow produces the following outputs:
+In addition to the FASTQ module results (see `Running snakePipes`_), the workflow produces the following outputs:

 - **FASTQ_downsampled**: contains read files downsampled to 5mln reads.
 These are used to calculate conversion rate which would otherwise take a very long time.